Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 style F fill:#ff6b6b,stroke:#333

-When a request fails (rate limit, transient error), Codex retries with exponential backoff 6.
+When a request fails (rate limit, transient error), Codex retries with exponential backoff6.
 Each retry re-sends the full context.
-If you’re near the compaction threshold, a failed request followed by a retry can trigger compaction mid-conversation—consuming additional tokens for the summarisation call itself.
+If you are near the compaction threshold, a failed request followed by a retry can trigger compaction mid-conversation, consuming additional tokens for the summarisation call itself.

-The /status slash command displays your current model, token usage, git branch and sandbox mode 3.
-Critically, the token count includes all overhead, not just your visible messages 5.
+The /status slash command displays your current model, token usage, Git branch and sandbox mode4.
+The token count includes all overhead, not just your visible messages5.
 If costs surprise you, /status is your first diagnostic.

 Codex CLI’s TUI shows a persistent status line with context usage percentage.
-Watch this during long sessions—when it climbs past 80%, you’re approaching compaction territory.
+Watch this during long sessions.
+When it climbs past 80 per cent, you are approaching compaction territory.

-As of April 2026, there is no built-in breakdown showing tokens by source (system prompt vs tools vs history vs reasoning).
-This has been requested as a feature in GitHub issue #13222 7.
-Until it ships, you’ll need to estimate overhead from your configuration.
+As of May 2026, there is no built-in breakdown showing tokens by source (system prompt versus tools versus history versus reasoning).
+This has been requested as a feature in GitHub issue #132227.
+Until it ships, you will need to estimate overhead from your configuration.

 1. The entire conversation history is sent with a dedicated summarisation prompt